marymaksemos/Refridge/README.md

 Contact Us:

-    If you have any questions or feedback about our app, please email us at foodwasteapp@example.com or follow us on Twitter @foodwasteapp.
+    If you have any questions or feedback about our app, please email us at